petra66orii/cats-are-love/README.md

 ### Navigation Bar

 A navigation bar is featured on all three pages for ease of use and accessibility.
 There are two different versions of the navbar depending on whether you're navigating the website on mobile or desktop, hence adding responsiveness to the webpage.
+The active page is shown by having an oval around the text.

 Desktop navigation bar